 This is a great topic for the health forum!
-This forum is mainly for relationship advice :)posted over 1 year ago
+This forum is mainly for relationship advice :)posted almost 2 years ago

 Haha I was going to say the same as Crisss.
 Just stop eating junk food.

 You can be a carnivore and still healthy.
 Just try leaner meats like chicken.
-Salmon is good too but in small quantities.posted over 1 year ago
+Salmon is good too but in small quantities.posted almost 2 years ago

 Make Her Feel Welcome with Chic Points